 \section{Introduction}

 The interior structure of a realistic black hole is a highly nontrivial problem.
 Although curvature singularities exist inside the Schwarzschild and Kerr vacuum black holes in general relativity, it is widely believed that the quantum effects of gravity are so dominant near the singularity that singularities do not exist as a configuration of spacetime in full quantum gravity.
-Since the theory of quantum gravity is still incomplete at present, many models of singularity-free black holes have been proposed based on the belief that such {\it non-singular black holes} are realized even in the classical theory as a low-energy limit of quantum gravity.
+Since the theory of quantum gravity is still incomplete at present, many models of singularity-free black holes have been proposed based on the belief that such {\it nonsingular black holes} are realized even in the classical theory as a low-energy limit of quantum gravity.

-Among various types of non-singular black holes, the type with a regular center has been studied in the most detail until now.
+Among various types of nonsingular black holes, the type with a regular center has been studied in the most detail thus far.
 (See Sec.~2.2 in Ref.~\cite{Maeda:2021jdc} for a review.)
-In Ref.~\cite{Maeda:2021jdc}, one of the authors proposed seven criteria to single out physically reasonable non-singular black-hole models and studied the models by Bardeen~\cite{Bardeen1968}, Hayward~\cite{Hayward2006}, Dymnikova~\cite{Dymnikova:2004zc}, and Fan and Wang~\cite{Fan:2016hvf}.
-Although this type of non-singular black hole with a regular center can be an exact solution to the Einstein equations with a nonlinear electromagnetic field~\cite{AyonBeato:2000zs}, the integration constants must be fine-tuned to remove the singularity at the center~\cite{Chinaglia:2017uqd}.
+In Ref.~\cite{Maeda:2021jdc}, one of the authors proposed seven criteria to single out physically reasonable nonsingular black-hole models and studied the models of Bardeen~\cite{Bardeen1968}, Hayward~\cite{Hayward2006}, Dymnikova~\cite{Dymnikova:2004zc}, and Fan and Wang~\cite{Fan:2016hvf}.
+Although this type of nonsingular black hole with a regular center can be an exact solution to the Einstein equations with a nonlinear electromagnetic field~\cite{AyonBeato:2000zs}, an integration constant must be fine-tuned to remove the singularity at the center~\cite{Chinaglia:2017uqd}.
 (See also Appendix~A in Ref.~\cite{Maeda:2021jdc}.)
-Therefore, such non-singular black holes are not generic configurations of black holes in that system, which does not meet one of the criteria proposed in Ref.~\cite{Maeda:2021jdc}.
+Therefore, such nonsingular black holes are not generic configurations of black holes in that system, which does not meet one of the criteria proposed in Ref.~\cite{Maeda:2021jdc}.
 Nevertheless, a modified theory of gravity is known in which electrically charged spherically symmetric black holes are generally singularity-free~\cite{Cano:2020ezi}.
-Moreover, it was shown that such non-singular black holes can be generic even in pure gravity~\cite{Bueno:2024dgm}.
+Moreover, it was shown that such nonsingular black holes can be generic even in pure gravity~\cite{Bueno:2024dgm}.